This document provides a guide to installing OpenOCD for ESP32-S2 and debugging using GDB. The document is structured as follows:

 You are now ready to start application debugging.
-Follow steps described in section below.
+Follow the steps described in the section below.

 The toolchain for ESP32-S2 features GNU Debugger, in short GDB.
 It is available with other toolchain programs under filename: xtensa-esp32s2-elf-gdb.
 GDB can be called and operated directly from command line in a terminal.
 Another option is to call it from within IDE (like Eclipse, Visual Studio Code, etc.) and operate indirectly with help of GUI instead of typing commands in a terminal.